 What was valuable about the job or role?
 What have I carried forward?

-What do I notice about how I work?
+What am I noticing about how I work?
 What do I focus on?
 What do I pay attention to?
+What is my attitude towards work?

 Can I name and describe some of my natural skills?
 What am I good at?
 Do these natural skills show up in every job/experience I have had?
 In what ways?

-Can I name and describe some of the specific skills I have learned in these different settings?
+Can I name and describe some of the specific skills I have learned in the different experiences I have had?
 Have I used these learned skills in other settings?

-Which skills (natural and learned) seem more flexible or transferrable?
+Which of my skills (natural and learned) seem more flexible or transferrable?
+Why?

 What have I learned about certain organizations, jobs, or professions from my experiences?
 What new perspectives have I gained about the job market or changes to the job market?